booste-corporation/booste_cli/README.md

  - Filesync starts only when the first one-line-command or "activate" command is ran.
 It will remain live until remote or local shutdown.

 ### Local ID
-A simple ID, which you'll use to specify that codebox for the "activate", "start", and "stop" commands.
+A simple ID, which you'll use to specify that codebox for various Booste commands.

 ### ID
 The unique ID of that codebox in the Booste system, to be shared with team members who wish to join that codebox, with the command "join".